What Is Caramel?

 Class III, or ammonia caramel colors, involves heating the carbohydrate raw material in the presence of ammonia compounds.
 The resulting low-sulfite caramel color carries a positive ionic charge.

 Class IV, or sulfite ammonia caramel colors, involves heating the carbohydrate raw material in the presence of both sulfite and ammonium compounds.
 The resulting caramel color carries a negative ionic charge.
 These are the most widely produced caramel colors.

 Caramel is determined to be safe for use in coloring cosmetics and personal care products, including products applied to the lips and area of the eye.
-The Cosmetic Ingredient Review (CIR) Expert Panel has deferred evaluation of this ingredient because the safety has been assessed by FDA.
+The Cosmetic Ingredient Review Expert Panel, a group responsible for evaluating the safety of skincare ingredients, has deferred the evaluation of this ingredient because the safety has been assessed by FDA.

 Some people may be concerned with 4-MeI (4-Methylimidazole), which is a compound that forms during the production of Class III and Class IV caramel colors.

 In the late 1960s, 4-Mel was found to elicit neurotoxicity at high doses in animals.
 However, more current data has revealed there is no evidence that 4-Mel causes cancer or poses any other health risks to humans.

 4-Mel forms naturally during the heating, roasting, or cooking process of many foods.
 Furthermore, the concern regarding 4-Mel was more applicable to food and beverage products containing caramel color rather than cosmetics.